 Tennis Elbow Treatment Myths:

-"My friend knows a quick fix"
+"My friend knows a tennis elbow cure"

-Unfortunately, as experts in the field of hand therapy, we know there is no one lotion, exercise, or gadget to cure tennis elbow.
+Unfortunately, as experts in the field of hand therapy, we know there is no one lotion, exercise, or gadget to treat tennis elbow.
 Recovery is a slow, steady, multi-step process.
 Aggravating factors need to be identified and modified to decrease pain and minimize additional strain to the tendon.
 Treat Yourself Therapy's video teaches you to identify your aggravating activities and suggests appropriate modifications to get you through your day.

 "My arm feels weak, I need to strengthen it"